sunfishcode/basic-text/docs/RestrictedText.md

 does "Moderately Restricted" permit this Greek letter to be mixed with otherwise Latin script?

+TODO: Several Braille scalars have visual similarities with other scalars, such as U+2800 and U+20, U+2802 and U+B7, and so on.

-TODO: Several scalars such as U+2800, U+3164, U+1160, U+FFA0, U+115F, U+16FE4,
+TODO: Several scalars such as U+1160, U+2062, U+FFA0, U+115F, U+16FE4, and
-and possibly others, often display as whitespace despite not being categorized as whitespace.
-Can we constraint them with a mixed-script constraint, or some other mechanism?
+possibly others, may display as whitespace despite not being categorized as whitespace.
+Can we constrain them with a mixed-script constraint, or some other mechanism?

 [NFKC]: https://unicode.org/reports/tr15/#Norm_Forms